 - Black Mission Fig– This popular fig variety is drought-tolerant and produces beautiful and delicious fruit.
 Hardy in zones 7-10.

-- LSU Purple Fig– Are you a big LSU fan?
+- LSU Gold Fig– Are you a big LSU fan?
 This may be the fig for you.
 This fig variety loves the hot weather and has a unique leaf shape as well as disease resistance.